phpstan/phpstan/README.md

 PHPStan works best with modern object-oriented code.
 The more strongly-typed your code is, the more information you give PHPStan to work with.

-Properly annotated and typehinted code (class properties, function and method arguments, return types) helps not only static analysis tools but also other people that work with the code to understand it.
+Annotation and type hinting (class properties, function and method arguments, return types) helps static analysis tools and developers to understand the code.

 ## Installation